-Because information moves so quickly today, companies are often operating – and responding to events – at a pace that doesn’t allow much time for critical thinking.
-This is a problem.
+Staying silent for too long risks letting others fill the void with speculation and misinformation, thereby controlling the narrative and potentially compounding the problem.
+However, information moves so quickly today, and companies are often operating – and responding to events – at a pace that doesn’t allow much time for critical thinking.
+That can be a problem.

 As hard as it may be to take a pause when information is flying so quickly, executives, and the communicators who serve them, need to find space to breathe and think before they speak.
 Being fast is important, but not if it comes at the expense of making a critical error that could damage your business.